mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-07-27-will-you-marry-me-a-dream-come-true/index.md

 ---
-title: "Will you marry me?
-A dream come true"
+blog: shalveena.com
+categories:
+- journal
 date: "2013-07-27"
-categories:
-  - "journal"
+title: Will you marry me?
+A dream come true
 ---

 On the night of 14 June 2013, our last day in Phuket, as I prepared for bed and turned the pillow a sheet of paper peeked out from underneath.
 "What is this?
 And what is it doing here in the bed?"
 I wondered, somewhat perplexed.